-(II) if the building is protected with an approved sprinkler system meeting National Fire Protection Association (NFPA) 13 Standard for the Installation of Sprinkler Systems, NFPA 13R Standard for the Installation of Sprinkler Systems in Residential Occupancies up to and Including Four Stories in Height, or NFPA 13D Standard for the Installation of Sprinkler Systems in One- and Two-family Dwellings and Manufactured Homes.
+(II) if the building is protected with an approved sprinkler system meeting NFPA 13, NFPA 13R, , or NFPA 13D .

 (ii) Separated primary means of escape is not necessary if the building is single story; has 1 3/4-inch solid bonded core doors to bedrooms or smoke resistant doors with closures; 20-minute fire protection for the structure; Class A or B interior finish; bedroom windows of proper size; total smoke detection coverage of habitable spaces, including loft areas that are tied into the manual fire alarm system; and two remote means of escape.

 (2) Living room space.
-Living room space shall provide at least 15 square feet per resident (with a minimum of 120 square feet regardless of number of residents).
-Living space can include one or more rooms or areas provided that the first such area is at least 80 square feet each.
+Living room space must provide at least 15 square feet per resident (with a minimum of 120 square feet regardless of number of residents).
+Living room space can include one or more rooms or areas provided that the first such area is at least 80 square feet each.

 (3) Dining space.
-Dining space must be large enough to accommodate all residents at one sitting, and shall provide at least 15 square feet per resident.
+Dining space must be large enough to accommodate all residents at one sitting, and must provide at least 15 square feet per resident.
 Living and dining space may be in one room or area providing a combined total of 30 square feet per resident (15 square feet living plus 15 square feet dining per resident).

 (4) Bathrooms.
-Bathrooms shall provide for individual privacy.
-Water closets and lavatories shall be provided at a minimum ratio of one for each five residents.
-There shall be at least one tub or shower for each eight residents.
-At least one bathroom (with water closets, lavatory, and tub or shower) shall be provided on each sleeping floor accessible to the residents of that floor.
+Bathrooms must provide for individual privacy.
+Water closets and lavatories must be provided at a minimum ratio of one for each five residents.
+There must be at least one tub or shower for each eight residents.
+At least one bathroom (with water closets, lavatory, and tub or shower) must be provided on each sleeping floor accessible to the residents of that floor.

 (5) Kitchen.
-The facility shall have a kitchen to meet the general food service needs of the residents.
-It shall include provisions for the storage, refrigeration, preparation, and serving of food; for dish and utensil cleaning; and for refuse storage and removal.
-A mechanical dishwasher shall be provided.
+The facility must have a kitchen to meet the general food service needs of the residents.
+It must include provisions for the storage, refrigeration, preparation, and serving of food; for dish and utensil cleaning; and for refuse storage and removal.
+A mechanical dishwasher must be provided.

 (6) Office.
-An office or other space shall be available for private individual counseling and for the safekeeping of files and records.
+An office or other space must be available for private individual counseling and for the safekeeping of files and records.

 (7) Stairs.
 Buildings of two or more stories require at least two separate approved exit stairs from the upper floors.
-Usable space under the stairs is not allowed unless fire separated or protected in accordance with NFPA 101 Life Safety Code.
+Usable space under the stairs is not allowed unless fire separated or protected in accordance with NFPA 101 .
 Open interior stairways which constitute an "unprotected vertical opening" to a required exit passageway on the upper floor must be provided with a barrier (wall and door) at either the lower or upper level to prevent the rapid rise of fire or smoke originating on the lower level from rendering the upstairs passageway to the second stair impassable.

 (8) Fire rating.
-Interior wall and ceiling surfaces shall have, as the finished surface or a substrate or sheathing, a fire resistance of not less than 20 minutes, similar to that provided by 3/8-inch gypsum board.
+Interior wall and ceiling surfaces must have, as the finished surface or a substrate or sheathing, a fire resistance of not less than 20 minutes, similar to that provided by 3/8-inch gypsum board.

 §551.69.
 Storage Requirements (All Facilities).

-(a) Bulk storage of hazardous items such as janitor supplies and equipment shall be provided in closets or spaces separate from resident use areas.
-Closets or spaces shall be maintained in a safe and sanitary condition and ventilated in a manner commensurate with the use of the closet or space.
+(a) Bulk storage of hazardous items such as janitor supplies and equipment must be provided in closets or spaces separate from resident use areas.
+Closets or spaces must be maintained in a safe and sanitary condition and ventilated in a manner commensurate with the use of the closet or space.

-(b) There shall be space for equipment for daily out-of-bed activity for all residents.
+(b) There must be space for equipment for daily out-of-bed activity for all residents.